pmcgrenery/WxBrief/README.md

         - The radar map appears just above the fold on the vast majority of small devices so that users know to scroll down to see the map.
 On larger devices, the radar appears well above the fold with padding above and to the sides.
         - On landing on the home page for the first time, the user is asked if they would like to allow location.
         - If a user allows location, the map geolocates to the user's particular location.
 It starts by showing the entire world and after a small time delay then flys down gently to the user's current location.
 This is done using Leaflets flyTo function.
-        - If the user chosses not to allow location, then the map flys down to show most of Europe in one snapshot regardless of the screen size.
+        - If the user chooses not to allow location, then the map flys down to show most of Europe in one snapshot regardless of the screen size.
 This is done using Leaflet's flyToBounds function.

     - Briefing